bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/1 Particle Dynamics – Linear motion/4 Dependent motion (pulleys)/basic pulley motion.md

 >> where:
 >> $t=$ time
 >> $s_{A},s_{B}=$ cords on each side of the pully
-Of course this will also apply to acceleration and further derivatives but you get
+Of course this will also apply to acceleration and further derivatives but you get the point.